kharaone/plan/README.md

 we're trying to solve then read this [blog post][blogpost] by [@mads-hartmann][mads].

 ## What's in the box
-Stack consists of Makefile, a couple of docker-compose.yml files, and a collection of Bash scripts.
+Plan consists of Makefile, a couple of docker-compose.yml files, and a collection of Bash scripts.

-The Makefile knows when and how to rebuild the docker images and how to perform the initial setup of the system, for example, during setup it will link a script, named `stack`, into `/usr/local/bin`.
-This script is your interface to your entire development environment. `stack` provides useful `help` commands (e.g. `stack help kick`) and, if you're using Zsh, has tab-completions for all commands.
-To add new commands to `stack` you simply have to place a bash file in the folder `scripts/commands` that follows a specific interface (see some of the other files for examples).
+The Makefile knows when and how to rebuild the docker images and how to perform the initial setup of the system, for example, during setup it will link a script, named `plan`, into `/usr/local/bin`.
+This script is your interface to your entire development environment. `plan` provides useful `help` commands (e.g. `plan help kick`) and, if you're using Zsh, has tab-completions for all commands.
+To add new commands to `plan` you simply have to place a bash file in the folder `scripts/commands` that follows a specific interface (see some of the other files for examples).

 The `presets/*.yml` files are used to specify various subsets of your services.
 At [Famly][famly] we have three at the moment: fullstack, frontend, backend.
-You can switch between them using the `switch` command (e.g. `stack switch frontend`).
+You can switch between them using the `switch` command (e.g. `plan switch frontend`).
 We're working on a more granular way to specify which services to run but haven't found a good solution yet.